thottiamrp/modernweb-2019dec9/Labs/Ch06-ModernJS/1variables-types/README.md

     z=30;
     ```

 1. Use the `typeof` operator to check the types of each variable, printing the result to the console.
+Here is the code for x, do this for both x AND y AND z.
     ```javascript
     console.log(`x is ${typeof x}`);
     ```